 Decided to enroll in a bachelor or master degree at HAN?
 Are you from a country outside the EU/EEA?
 Then you may qualify for a HAN scholarship.
-These are offered in collaboration with the Dutch Ministry of Education, Culture and Science.
+They're offered in collaboration with the Dutch Ministry of Education, Culture and Science.

 Have you made outstanding achievements in your education and personal development?
 And are you a national of a country outside the EU/EEA?
 Then you’re a good candidate for one of the HAN scholarships below.
 Don't meet these requirements?
 Then you might want to search for scholarships elsewhere.
 For example, with scholarship organizations in your own country or on the Study in Holland website.